 As with any patient, a thorough history should include signalment, husbandry conditions, feeding and excretion patterns, and information about past and present medical conditions.
 It should also include any information on the source of the animal, as well as the ecdysis cycle.
-Clients should be encouraged to keep records to help provide this information.9 Physical examination should assess for abnormalities in physical condition, movement, and behavior.
+Clients should be encouraged to keep records of all these phenomena.
+Physical examination should assess for abnormalities in physical condition, movement, and behavior.

-Standard survey radiography of spiders is often unrewarding.
-Elucidation of the gastrointestinal tract can be achieved by ingestion of radiopaque contrast material, though oral administration of such can be difficult.5 Experimental use of magnetic resonance imaging (MRI) has produced images of internal structures of theraphosids that are of sufficient detail for diagnostic purposes.17 However, this imaging modality is not typically available on a commercial basis.
+Standard survey radiography of invertebrates is often unrewarding.
+Elucidation of the gastrointestinal tract can be achieved by ingestion of radiopaque contrast material, though oral administration of such can be difficult in some species.3,6 Experimental use of micro-computed tomography has produced detailed images of internal structures of scorpions, allowing three-dimensional reconstructions of the vascular system.18 However, this imaging modality is not typically available on a commercial basis.

 Discharge from any orifice should be collected for cytology and culture and sensitivity.
 Fecal samples may be analyzed for microflora and evidence of parasites.
-Interpretation of culture results can be difficult, as the normal internal and external microbial flora of spiders have not been fully discerned.
+Interpretation of culture results can be difficult, as the normal internal and external microbial flora of most species have not been fully discerned.

-Fluid therapy may be administered through a number of routes to theraphosid spiders.
+Fluid therapy may be administered through a number of routes to invertebrates.
 In animals that are able to locomote, providing them with a readily accessible source of standing water from which to drink is often sufficient.
-For animals that are not mobile, they can be placed in a shallow dish of water, provided their orientation keeps the book lungs from being submerged.
+For animals that are not mobile, they can be placed in a shallow dish of water, provided their orientation keeps the respiratory organs from being submerged.
 Water may also be administered directly to the oral opening with a syringe.

-Parenteral fluid administration is also possible, though more complicated.
-Theraphosid hemolymph has a relatively high osmolality (> 350 mOsm/L),25 so the type of fluid chosen should match this as closely as possible.
-Among commercially available solutions, 0.9% saline (308 mOSm/L) is the best match.
-Injections can be made directly into the heart or opisthosomal cavity; however, they must be made very slowly so as not to cause damage to the exoskeleton or internal structures.
+Parenteral fluid administration is also possible.
+Arachnid hemolymph likely has a relatively high osmolality, similar to that of theraphosids (> 350 mOsm/L).20 Among commercially available solutions, 0.9% saline (308 mOSm/L) is the closest match.
+For insects, 0.2–0.5% saline is recommended; however, this is not true for phasmids (i.e., stick insects), whose primary hemolymph ion is potassium.4 Injections can be made directly into the heart or body cavity; however, they must be made very slowly so as not to cause damage to the exoskeleton or internal structures.

-Anecdotal accounts of topical and parenteral antimicrobial therapy appear in the literature,4,9,13 but no studies of efficacy or safety have been conducted.
+Anecdotal accounts of topical and parenteral antimicrobial therapy appear in the literature,3,4 but no studies of efficacy or safety have been conducted.

 Amputation of an appendage is often necessary due to trauma or deformation.
-The loss of an appendage allows for its replacement with a spider's regeneration abilities.
 The most common amputations involve the legs, and are performed by inducing autotomy.
-The leg is firmly grasped with hemostats at the level of the femur near its articulation with the trochanter.
+The leg is firmly grasped with hemostats near its base (at the level of the femur near its articulation with the trochanter in arachnids).
 A sharp upward tug is then employed to excise the limb, and hemorrhage is often minimal.
-Unfortunately, since autotomy is a voluntary action on the part of the spider, amputations must be performed without anesthesia to prevent excessive hemorrhage.
+Unfortunately, since autotomy is typically a voluntary action, amputations should be performed without anesthesia to prevent excessive hemorrhage.

 Diseases and Conditions

-Traumatic lesions most frequently occur when a spider is dropped or falls from a distance greater than its legspan.
+Traumatic lesions most frequently occur when an animal is dropped or falls from a significant distance.
 Any injury that destroys the integrity of the exoskeleton causes hemorrhage and has the potential to lead to death from hypovolemia.
 Thus, it should be treated as a medical emergency.
-The common sites of injury are the appendages and the opisthosoma, due to its lack of exocuticle and thinner exoskeleton.
+The common sites of injury are the appendages and the abdomen.

-Proper theraphosid husbandry includes allowing access to a pool of standing water from which to drink.
-Without this, dehydration can occur.
-Mild to moderate dehydration can be difficult to detect due to the rigid nature of the exoskeleton.
+Proper arachnid husbandry includes allowing access to a pool of standing water from which to drink.
+Without this, dehydration can occur and can be difficult to detect due to the rigid nature of the exoskeleton.
 However, clinical signs become apparent when it is severe enough to cause hypovolemia.
-These include paresis, contraction of appendages, and decreased turgor of the opisthosoma.
+These include paresis and contraction of appendages.

-Improper or incomplete molt is a serious problem for a spider.
+Improper or incomplete molt is a less common problem for insects than for myriapods and arachnids.
 It can lead to traumatic injury, deformation, and even death.
-The exact cause is unclear, but the etiology is likely multifactorial.
-Age, poor physical condition, disease, injury, and low enclosure humidity have all been postulated as causes.19 If a spider has not completed a molt within 24 hours, intervention is likely needed.
+Likely contributing causes are similar to those for spiders, and include age, poor physical condition, disease, injury, and low enclosure humidity.14 Additional causes in millipedes may be overcrowding3 and inadequate nutrition (i.e., hypocalcemia).
+If an animal has not completed a molt within 24 hours, intervention is likely needed.
 Application of glycerin to soften the old exoskeleton or soap solution for lubrication may be used in combination with gentle traction.
 The old exoskeleton may actually need to be cut off of the animal.
 Whatever the strategy, great care must be taken to avoid injury to the fragile new exoskeleton.

-It is unclear whether mite infestations should be considered parasitic infections in theraphosid spiders.1 At the least, they are aesthetically unappealing.
-To eradicate them, close attention to cleanliness of enclosures, along with repeated removal of the mites from the spider with a damp swab or fine artist's brush, is needed.
-The use of predatory mites (Hypoaspis sp.) has also been described.1
+It is unclear whether mite infestations should be considered parasitic infections in captive invertebrates.
+This is often the case in arachnids.
+However, in millipedes such mites are considered commensal organisms.17 The author has also witnessed this phenomenon in captive hissing cockroaches (Gromphadorhina portentosa).
+Even if not parasitic, mites are typically considered to be aesthetically unappealing.
+To eradicate them, close attention to cleanliness of enclosures, along with repeated removal of the mites from the animal with a damp swab or fine artist's brush, is needed.
+The use of predatory mites (Hypoaspis sp.) has also been described.2

 Human Health Hazards